Lijinyu3/Lijinyu3/README.md

-- 👋 Hi, I’m @Lijinyu3 a undergraduate student of CS
+- 👋 Hi, I’m @Lijinyu3 an IT gradute student currently
-- 👀 I’m interested in music
+- 👀 I enjoy playing the guitar
-- 🌱 I’m learning CS currently
+- 🌱 I’m learning computer science currently
 - 📫 How to reach me "enotaa33@gmail.com"

 <!---